 Scientific literature and ICSRs are the fertile soil for AI solutions to scan and fetch thousands of ADEs for any drug in a short time.
 The process is pretty much the same as for scraping social media for ADEs, with a few differences.

-While filtering multiple resources with common data models, NLP with the embedding of semantic predications (Mower) is reported most effective.
+While filtering multiple resources with common data models, NLP embedding semantic predications (Mower) is reported most effective.
 It extracts concept-relationship-concept clusters.

 Custom AI Solutions Development